 This post may contain affiliate links.
 Please read my disclosure policy.

-Chocolate Peanut Butter Revel Bars ~ delicious cookie bars loaded with oats and peanut butter mixed together into a tasty crust, layered with silky smooth fudgy chocolate, then topped with more crumbled crust.
-They are easy to make, travel well and taste delicious!
+Delicious cookie bars loaded with oats and peanut butter mixed together into a tasty crust, layered with silky smooth fudgy chocolate, then topped with more crumbled crust.
+Revel Bars are easy to make, travel well and taste delicious!
 Great for big gatherings, back to school lunches or snacks … or just because.

-Revel Bars are great for large gatherings and disappear quickly!
-They are easy to make, travel well and taste delicious!
+Great for large gatherings!
+These bars are easy to make, travel well and are delicious.

 - 2 teaspoons vanilla